KanoComputing/kano-peripherals/README.md

 Currently the API requires root, but this won't be necessary if we have a daemon.

 Access should be via the kano-speakerleds binary.

+## Testing Low Battery on boot

+This module will turn off the kit automatically on boot if the battery is too low.
+A warning message will be displayed on the console, and afterwards the kit will turn itself off.

+There are 3 ways to test this functionality:

+ * Letting the battery run low, which is not practical most times
+ * Interactively from a terminal, with `sudo kano-boot-battery --dry-run`, no reboot will take place
+ * Faking low battery signal with `sudo kano-boot-battery --enable-test && sudo reboot`

+When faking the low battery signal, it should run the test on next reboot and then return to normal boot to Dashboard.